 Shouldn't Japan compete with ships instead of cars?

-Japan is a country surrounded by the sea, with some of the world's leading ports and shipping routes, and is naturally endowed with the qualities of a maritime nation.
+Japan is a country surrounded by the sea, possessing some of the world's leading ports and shipping routes, and inherently has the qualities of a maritime nation.

 And above all, unlike cars